ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 libraries for these tasks, but the core functionality is handled by our `ska_llm` component as we have explained before.
 It has 5 child commands.
 The first command `command_download` downloads the needed machine learning models form hugging face hug @web_huggingface_hub_documentation.
-The pre defined list with supported models currently are:
+The predefined list with supported models currently are:
 - all-MiniLM-L6-v2 @web_huggingface_allminilm: A sentence-transformers model which
   maps sentences & paragraphs to a 384 dimensional dense vector space.
-It is used as our embedding model when we are storing/searching context chunks in/from our vectore store.
+It is used as our embedding model when we are storing/searching context chunks in/from our vector store.
 - Llama-2-7B-Chat-GGUF @web_huggingface_llam2gguf: A Llama-2 model quantized for
   better invoking times performance, but with less accuracy.
 - Meta-Llama-3-8B-Instruct-GGUF @web_huggingface_llam3gguf: A Llama-3 model